SwiftThemes/EAA/readme.md

 ### Live preview
 All this can be done through the awesome WordPress customiser, so you get an instant preview of how your ad or content looks.

+### Advanced options and Floating ads
+Easily float the ads or apply advanced css rules like margin, padding, border etc., to the ads

+### Custom taxonomies and terms support
+Supports custom taxonomies and let's you enable/disable ads on custom taxonomies and terms.

+### Easily enable or disable ads on a per category basis
+There will be times where inserting ads on certain categories might violate Google AdSense or your ad network TOS.
+For such cases you can easily disable ads\' for their archives and posts in those categories and tags.
 ### Easily integrate with your theme

 #### For regular users